 As it stands, the legal system is weighted unfairly in favour of perpetrators of sexual assault.
 In addition to sending out a powerful expression of intolerance for gender violence, a lower standard of proof can decrease these harms by reducing the likelihood of false acquittal.
 Reasonable doubt is inappropriate, but what standard would do better?

 Of the standards commonly employed in law, only the ‘preponderance of the evidence’ standard has been used on a consistent basis to decide cases of sexual violence, albeit in civil trials.
 Indeed, given the high probability of false acquittal, civil trials have increasingly become a first port of call for female victims of sexual violence in the US.
 Rather than calling for the absence of doubt, this standard judges a case on what the evidence leads one to believe most strongly.
-If a woman’s testimony provides a stronger reason to believe that she did not give consent, this should be enough.Make a donation
+If a woman’s testimony provides a stronger reason to believe that she did not give consent, this should be enough.Support Aeon: make a one-off donation